thkang091/Subox/README.md

 ### Smart discovery

-1. Airbnb‑style SearchLocationPicker that expands campus queries
+1. Airbnb‑style that expands campus queries
    * e.g., search for “University of Minnesota” and see broader Minneapolis listings
 2. **Commute Map**  users can search not just by address, but by commute time to a specific classroom, lab, or landmark.
 Select a destination and instantly see colored travel‑time zones overlayed on the map.
-3. Algolia‑powered search with typo‑tolerance and synonyms
-4. Commute filters by walking, biking, transit, or driving time to selected campus buildings
+3. Commute filters by walking, biking, transit, or driving time to selected campus buildings
-5. Interactive map with clustering, price overlays, and saved‑search alerts
+4. Interactive map with clustering, price overlays, and saved‑search alerts

 ### Trust and safety